-Ok, enough about me… Here are the “Before” and the “After” pics of the shower bath conversion project I’ll be guiding you through in this article.
+Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 The Basics of a Tub to Shower Remodel

-A bathtub conversion to shower involves several basic steps: Removing or demolishing the old tub and tub surround (often the surrounding bathroom floor tile as well), removing and/or re-routing water supply and drain lines, installing a new pan and drain system, installing new wall board, waterproofing everything, then installing your favorite tile or other finished shower wall surface material.
+A tub to shower conversion involves several basic steps: Removing or demolishing the old bathtub and tub surround (often the bathroom floor tile as well), removing and/or re-routing water supply and drain lines), installing a new shower pan and drain system, upgrading with new tile backer board board, waterproofing everything, laying your favorite tile or other finished wall product, then perhaps some glass doors.

 All the above steps are quite involved, so I will spend a fair bit of time on each stage.
 My goal is to give you the knowledge and confidence to do this project yourself.
 Or if you’d prefer to hire a contractor, I’ll give you the knowledge and insight to manage your own project like an expert.